 These shorter, non-workday tasks are good for making up missing hours, or if you just can’t wait to get going!
 These can encompass clearing brush from fences, repairing deer fencing, mowing, clearing and digging plots needing renovation, etc. Check our Special Jobs page for more details or contact the Board.
 Let us know if you have an idea for another job that would benefit the Gardens and better fit your skills & scheduling needs.

-Volunteer on one of the committees (Publicity/Communication/Outreach, Education, Fundraising, Elections, Operations, Registration, Sustainable Future, Urban Gardening Day) to help spread vital tasks among more of the membership.
+Volunteer on one of the committees (Publicity/Communication/Outreach, Education, Fundraising, Elections, Operations, Registration, Land Permanency, Urban Gardening Day) to help spread vital tasks among more of the membership.
 Committees are a great place to apply your planning and organizing skills, with a more flexible schedule than Saturday workdays, and a wide variety of tasks to suit your interests.
 Full details on committee work are found here.
 If interested please contact the board to discuss!

 Be a (Co-)COORDINATOR